 It feels like I’ve been in Ecuador for years now, despite a mere two weeks having passed.
 I’m still surprised when I get the “what is this gringa doing here” look everywhere I go.
 I’m pretty sure that even other travelers have perfected it, but it’s definitely most prominent in the small town close to the farm I work on.

-A Free Tour of Quito for Me & You
+Quito Day 1: A Free Tour of Quito

 The feeling of my shoes squishing beneath you feet.
 The commiserating looks from similarly-situated people.
 And above all, the feeling of jeans, heavy with water, rubbing against your thighs and shins with each step.
 It never ceases to fascinate me, the experience of being inundated by nature’s biggest gift, literally falling from above.
 Each time I experience it, it’s almost like the first time, even if I saw it coming and thought I knew what to expect.

 On our last full day together, we awoke at the ungodly hour of 7am in order to get ourselves to Mindo by 10:30.
 If you only have 3 days in Quito, Id recommend this for your last day.
 It took some effort and a sweltering bus, but we arrived and walked around a bit.
-What we thought was just the beginning was actually the entire downtown, though it seems bigger if you repeatedly walk from one end to the other.
+What we thought was just the beginning or entrance to town was actually the entire downtown, though it seems bigger if you repeatedly walk from one end to the other.
 I suppose we’re city folk.

 Since we had just one day in Mindo, we settled in for a nice lunch at a local place and arranged some activities.
 We had our own Taxi driver (sorta), and started off by doing the $20 a person “Canopy Adventure.”
-It turned out to be a series of 10 ziplines and was so very totally cool!
+It turned out to be a series of 10 ziplines and was very worth ir!
 Then we made it to the beautiful Mariposario (butterfly conservatory, $6 a person), and then the bus was arriving and we had to go.
-It felt all too short (I returned to Mindo two more times while living in Ecuador).
+It felt all too short.

 PS: I just bought my airline tickets to the Galapagos!